 To do much better than this, one would need semantic analysis to determine whether the function is used and if that use changes anything in the output of the program.

-This entry is part of Jack Rusher’s journal, originally published September 2nd, 2013, in Berlin.
+This entry is part of Jack Rusher’s archive, originally published September 2nd, 2013, in Berlin.